decretist/Dissertation/Chapter4/tmp.md

-reasonably well.[^13] The rank-frequency relationship does not on first inspection appear to hold up as well for Gratian's Latin as it does for Joyce's English, since the frequencies for the thirty most frequent words of the *dicta* do not drop off as sharply as the simplistic 1/N formulation of Zipf's law would predict.
+reasonably well.[^13] The rank-frequency relationship does not on first inspection appear to hold up as well for Gratian's Latin as it does for Joyce's English, since the frequencies for the thirty most frequent words of the *dicta* do not drop off quite as sharply as the simplistic 1/N formulation of Zipf's law would predict.
 The frequency of *et*, the second most frequent word in Gratian's *dicta* is 0.8999 times that of *in*, the most frequent word, rather than